uvacobi/compbio2025/README.md

 # compgen

-This repository hosts the course website and slides for BIMS 8601 Foundations of Computational Genomics.
+This repository hosts the course website and slides for BIMS 8701/8701 Introduction to Computational Biology I/II, taught Spring 2024.

 ## Course information